Cas12a: Structure

-The Cas12a locus contains a mixed alpha/beta domain, a RuvC-I followed by a helical region, a RuvC-II and a zinc finger-like domain.
-The Cas12a protein has a RuvC-like endonuclease domain that is similar to the RuvC domain of Cas9.
-Furthermore, Cas12a does not have a HNH endonuclease domain, and the N-terminal of Cas12a does not have the alpha-helical recognition lobe of Cas9.
+The Cas12a protein contains a mixed alpha/beta domain, a RuvC-like endonuclease domain (broken into two non-contiguous segments, RuvC-I and RuvC-II) similar to the RuvC domain of Cas9, and a zinc finger-like domain.
+Unlike Cas9, Cas12a does not have an HNH endonuclease domain, and the N-terminal region of Cas12a does not have an alpha-helical recognition lobe as seen in Cas9.

-Cas12a CRISPR-Cas domain architecture shows that Cas12a is functionally unique, being classified as Class 2, type V CRISPR system.
 The Cas12a loci encode Cas1, Cas2 and Cas4 proteins more similar to types I and III than from type II systems.
 Database searches suggest the abundance of Cas12a-family proteins in many bacterial species.

-Functional Cas12a doesn't need the tracrRNA, therefore, only crRNA is required.
-This benefits genome editing because Cas12a is not only smaller than Cas9, but also it has a smaller sgRNA molecule (proximately half as many nucleotides as Cas9).
+Also unlike Cas9, Cas12a does not require a tracrRNA (which in natural CRISPR systems must base-pair with a separate crRNA before binding to a Cas protein), instead binding a single crRNA.
+Both Cas12a and its guide RNA are smaller than the protein and RNA components of the Cas9 system; the crRNA of Cas12a is approximately half as long as sgRNAs used with Cas9.
+This reduced size renders Cas12a more suitable for applications such as in vivo delivery via adeno-associated virus (AAV), which have limited DNA packaging capacity due to their small capsids.

 The Cas12a-crRNA complex cleaves target DNA or RNA by identification of a protospacer adjacent motif (PAM) 5'-YTN-3' (where "Y" is a pyrimidine and "N" is any nucleobase), in contrast to the G-rich PAM targeted by Cas9.
 After identification of PAM, Cas12a introduces a sticky-end-like DNA double- stranded break of 4 or 5 nucleotides overhang.

 Mechanism

-The CRISPR/Cas12a system consist of a Cas12a enzyme and a guide RNA that finds and positions the complex at the correct spot on the double helix to cleave target DNA.
-CRISPR/Cas12a systems activity has three stages:
+The CRISPR-Cas12a system consist of a Cas12a enzyme and a guide RNA that finds and positions the complex at the correct spot on the double helix to cleave target DNA.
+CRISPR-Cas12a systems activity has three stages: